Capital gains tax explained Capital gains tax and property

 - You let all or part of your home (but see below)

-- You live away (though gains relating to some absences are tax-free, including the last three years (falling to 18 months in April 2014).
+- You live away (though gains relating to some absences are tax-free, including the last 18 months)

 - You bought or improved the home wholly or partly for the purpose of making a profit.

 If you need more help with your capital gains tax questions, or any other aspect of your finances, sign up to Which? for just £1 for one month and you can speak to a member of our Money Helpline team to get individual guidance.

 Tax relief if you own more than one home